Completing the Trolltunga Hike in Norway is one of the Top 100 Travel Adventures in the world. View the list and follow our mission to complete them.

 Trolltunga Costs.
 There is no fee to hike Trolltunga independently.
 There are a couple of companies based in Odda that offer guided Trolltunga day hikes and overnight trips at a fee.
 Most people opt to hike independently and take the shuttle from town to the trailhead.

 Parking.
 If you have a car and drive yourself to the trail start you have two options, both are paid.
 The main original lot is where most people will park and the cost is not cheap at NOK500.
 Last summer a paved road was finished that leads to the top of the hill, meaning you could cut out that first big climb and save yourself 1.5 hours of hiking.
-The drive up is very steep, with many hairpin turns ending at a small parking lot at the top.
-It costs NOK600 to secure one of the 30 spots, which are available on a first come, first served basis.
+The drive up is very steep, with many hairpin turns to end at a small parking lot at the top.
+It costs NOK600 to secure one of the 30 spots, which are available on a first-come, first-served basis.
 It is also possible to take a shuttle to this parking lot and start the hike from there.

 Bathrooms.
 There are toilets at the trailhead.
 Make sure you use them before you set off as there are no toilets on the trail.
 While hiking, be sure to abide by proper bush toilet etiquette and do not leave toilet paper on the ground.
 Carry out what you carry in or bury it properly.

-Official trail opening is June 15 through September 15.
+The official trail opening is June 15 through September 15.
 During this time you are not required to have a guide to hike to Trolltunga.
-You will find the trail markers are highly visible during this time and there will be plenty of other hikes on the trail.
+You will find the trail markers are highly visible during this time and there will be plenty of other hikers on the trail.

 Emergency Huts.
-After an increase in tourist rescues along this hike, there have been a series of emergency shelters installed along the trail.
-These huts are bare bones but act as protection from the elements if your find yourself caught out in bad weather.
+After an increase in tourist rescues along this hike, there has been a series of emergency shelters installed along the trail.
+These huts are bare-bones but act as protection from the elements if you find yourself caught out in bad weather.
 If you find yourself in an emergency situation, make your way to the nearest hut and stay there.
 This increases your chances of being retrieved quickly by the mountain rescue team.